archer-v/boogieman/README.md

 - traceroute (with expecting a host in a route)
 - any additional probes can be created

+All probes can returns addiotional data, like timings, routes, etc.

 Working modes
 - console mode: with text or JSON output
 - continuos monitoring mode: perform regular checks and exposes the results as prometheus metrics or json

-All probes in a scenario can be executed simultaneously so the entire scenario can perform quickly.
+Probes in a scenario can be configured to execute simultaneously so the entire scenario can perform quickly.
 Configurable timeouts are supported for all checks.

 Scenario file example: